 The process of onboarding an employee or new hire is different from any orientation programs your organization may have for new employees.
 Onboarding has a more long-term focus.
 While orientation instructs employees on how to do their job, onboarding goes deeper and helps integrate them into your company.

 Most onboarding programs have been designed for in-person hires, but they are just as important for your remote workers too.
-Even if they don’t work out of your office, remote employees will need to understand your policies and practices and feel connected to others in your company.
+Even if they don’t work out of your office, remote onboarding still needs to help employees understand your policies and practices and feel connected to others in your company.
 With employees who work from home, video conferencing is one of the best technologies that you can use in your onboarding process.

 Thanks to COVID-19, most organizations and individuals have become wizards with video conferencing technology.
 When it comes to video conferencing platforms, there are several different options on the market including Zoom, Google Hangouts, GoToMeeting and more.
 There are a number of benefits to using video conferencing with your remote employees including: